okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 1. Select that the session is established with the user entering **Any factor used to meet the Authentication Policy requirements**.

-1. Select that MFA is **Required** so that users in the Project planners group are prompted for a secondary factor before they’re granted access.
+1. Select that MFA is **Required** so that users in the **Project planners** group are prompted for a secondary factor before they’re granted access.

 1. For **Users will be prompted for MFA**, select how users are prompted for a secondary factor in a given session.
+For this example, select **At every sign in**.

 1. Configure the time settings for the rule.

-1. Click **Save**.
+1. Click **Create rule**.

 ## See also